History of Meditation and of Ancient India - the Beginning

 Travelling Overseas

-While East Asia and Europe became populated by humans who fled the droughts in central Asia, migration from today`s Tibet added to the ancient Indian population.
+While East Asia and Europe became populated by humans who fled the droughts in central Asia, some migration from today`s Tibet added to the ancient Indian population.

 For at least 30.000 years only Dravidian Indians lived as hunters and gatherers all over the subcontinent.
 This made them the natural owner of the land.